kumarvna/terraform-azurerm-domain-join/README.md

 # Join the Virtual Machines to existing Active Directory Domain

-This terraform module to join the virtual machines to an existing Active Directory domain using a Virtual Machine Extension.
+Terraform module to join the virtual machines to an existing Active Directory domain using a Virtual Machine Extension.

+OU Path to keep your virtual machines to desired Organization Unit.
+By default, all virtual machines go to Computers OU.
+You can manage by setting up variable to `ou_path = "OU=Computers,OU=HQ,OU=Europe,DC=Consoto,DC=COM"` a valid OU string.

 ## Module Usage

 ```hcl